austinsw/Telegram-Forward-Message-Bot/README.md

 ## forward_v1.py
 Old version

-If the teletho package is not already installed, run the code to install the package: `pip install telethon`
+If the telethon package is not already installed, run the code to install the package: `pip install telethon`

 **API_ID** and **API_HASH** values can be retrieved from https://my.telegram.org.